jina-ai/clip-as-service/docs/user-guides/server.md

 ```{figure} images/jc-deploy.png
 :width: 60%
 ```

-After deploying on jcloud, you can connect to it via client by setting  `grpcs://` as follows:
+After deploying on jcloud, you can connect to it via client by setting  `grpcs://` generated from previous step as follows:

 ```python
 from clip_client import Client